-You won’t find an AM radio in a Tesla Model X. You also won’t find it in other electric cars, such as the BMW i3.
-One reason is that AM reception is trashed by electrical noise, which computing things constantly cause.
+Case in point: you won’t find an AM radio in a Tesla Model X. You also won’t find it in other electric cars, such as the BMW i3.
+One reason is that AM reception is trashed by electric noise, and these are electric cars.
 Another is that the best AM reception requires a whip antenna outside the car: the longer the better.
-These days car makers hide antennas in windows and little shark fins on the roof.
-Another is that car makers have been cheaping out on the chips used in their AM radios for years, and the ones in home radios are even worse.
+But these days car makers hide antennas in windows and little shark fins on the roof.
+Another is that car makers have been cheaping out on the chips used in their AM radios for years, and the ones in home and portable radios are even worse.

 Demand for AM has been waning for decades anyway.
 AM doesn’t sound as good as FM or digital streams on laptops and mobile things.
 (Well, it can sound good with HD Radio, but that’s been a non-starter on both the transmitting and receiving sides for many years.)
-About the only formats left on AM that get ratings in the U.S. are sports and news, and sports is moving to FM too, even though coverage on FM in some markets, relatively speaking, sucks.
+About the only formats left on AM that get ratings in the U.S. are sports and news.
+But, like I just said, sports is moving to FM too—even though signal coverage on FM in some markets, relatively speaking, sucks.
 (Compare WFAN/660am and 101.9fm, which simulcast.)

-AM stations are back in the pack at best in the ratings.
+On the whole, AM stations barely show in the ratings.
 In Raleigh-Durham, WPTF/680 ruled the “the book” for decades, and is now the top of the bottom-feeders, with just a 1.0% share.
 KGO/810, which was #1 for a lifetime in the Bay Area, is now #19 with a 2.0% share.
 Much of KGO’s talent has been fired, and there’s a Facebook page for disgruntled fans.
 Not that it matters.

 FM isn’t safe either.
-The UK appears to be slowly phasing out both AM and FM, while phasing in Digital Audio Broadasting.
-Norway is following suit, and killing off FM.
+The UK is slowly phasing out both AM and FM, while phasing in Digital Audio Broadasting.
+Norway is the DAB pioneer and will soon follow suit, and kill off FM.
 No other countries have announced the same plans, but the demographics of radio listening are shifting from FM to online anyway, just as they shifted from AM to FM in past decades.
-Streaming stats are only going up and up.
+Not surprisingly, streaming stats are going up and up.
 So is podcasting.
 (Here are Pew’s stats from a year ago.)

 Oh, and then there’s the real estate issue.
 AM/MW and LW transmission requires a lot of land.
-As stations lose value, often the land under their transmitters is worth more.
+As stations lose value, the land under many transmitters is worth more.
 (We saw this last year with WMAL/630 in Washington, which I covered here.)
 FM and TV transmission requires height, which is why their transmitters crowd the tops of buildings and mountains.
-The FCC is now auctioning off TV frequencies, since nearly everybody is now watching TV on cable, satellite or computing devices.
-And at some point it becomes cheaper and easier for radio stations, groups and networks to operate servers than to pay electricity and rent for transmitters.
+The FCC is also now auctioning off TV frequencies, since nearly everybody is now watching TV on cable, satellite or computing devices.
+At some point it simply becomes cheaper and easier for radio stations, groups and networks to operate servers than to pay electricity and rent for transmitters.